alexbainter/alexbainter/README.md

 # alexbainter

-This is my personal portfolio/online-resume website built with Gatsby.
+This is my personal portfolio for creative projects, built with Gatsby.

 You should be able to view the live site at [alexbainter.com](http://alexbainter.com).